paneldata/twinlife/metadata/study.md

 data collection 4 (CATI 2b)		Nov 06, 2018 to Apr 16, 2019

+data collection 5 (F2F 3a) 		Nov 26, 2018 to July 06, 2019

+data collection 5 (F2F 3b) 		Sep 16, 2019 to June 06, 2020

+data collection 6 (CATI 3a)		Oct 18, 2019 to April, 2020

+data collection 6 (CATI 3b)		Feb 18, 2021 to Aug 01, 2021

-COVID-19 Supplementary Survey (Cov 1)		Jul 24, 2020 to Nov 15, 2020
+COVID-19 Supplementary Survey (CoV 1)		Jul 24, 2020 to Nov 15, 2020

+COVID-19 Supplementary Survey (CoV 2a) 		Nov 30, 2020 to Apr 20, 2021

+COVID-19 Supplementary Survey (CoV 2b) 		Feb 18, 2021 to Aug 01, 2021

+COVID-19 Supplementary Survey (CoV 3)		Sep 25, 2021 to Dec 01, 2021

-## Scientific use files (current version: v5-0-0)
+## Scientific use files (current version: v7-0-0)

 ### Data description

-For a description of the structure of the TwinLife sample see the TwinLife Technical Report 03, for the method reports of the first three data collections see the TwinLife Technical Reports 05, 09, and 10 at
+For a description of the structure of the TwinLife sample see the TwinLife Technical Report 03, for the method reports of the first four data collections see the TwinLife Technical Reports 05, 09, 10, and 12 at
 [https://www.twin-life.de/twinlife-series](https://www.twin-life.de/twinlife-series).